nates/ward/README.md

 # Discord Verification
- Discord verification bot made in node.js.
+ A Discord verification bot made in node.js.